 With all the economic uncertainty right now, now may not be the best time to open a new credit card – and you should never open a credit card unless you can pay it off in full, now and always.

 But if you can make the math work and you’re still trying to earn points and miles for travel later, we don’t think you can do better than the Chase Sapphire Preferred.
-And the recent news that its signup bonus increased to 80,000 points (from the previous 60,000-point bonus) is just the icing on the cake.

 Click Here to get more information about the Chase Sapphire Preferred Card.